Semmle/lgtm-ansible-example/README.md

 ## Contributing

 We welcome contributions to this Ansible configuration for deploying LGTM.
-If you have an idea or a bugfix then please go ahead an open a pull request!
+If you have an idea or a bugfix then please go ahead and open a pull request!
 Before you do, though, please take the time to read our [contributing guidelines](CONTRIBUTING.md).